arevindh/home-assistant-config/Docs/tinxy.md

 ```

-The 6 node I have on hand uses the GPIO pins 1 and 3 as a hardware serial bridge.
+The 6 node uses the GPIO pins 1 and 3 as a hardware serial bridge.

 [source](https://forum.tinxy.in/t/flashing-custom-firmware-like-tasmota-or-esphome-and-then-restoring-back-to-original/32/24)